 Among its many attributes, Nassau is a prime sailing destination within the Bahamas.
 Not only can you make your way to this port internationally, but you can also fly to the island and participate in a sail around the islands for some sightseeing or as part of a fishing, snorkeling, or diving excursion.

 It takes only about eight hours to sail between Miami, Florida and Nassau, which is probably why the area sees so much traffic amongst American yachters.
 Even if you don't plan to stay for your entire trip in Nassau, the town is known for having the best provisioning in the Bahamas (despite the high cost), so many sailors will stop here as their first port of entry, stay for a few nights, and then move on to the other islands.

-If you just want to spend some time on the water, without the stress and cost involved with renting a boat you can join an excursion.
-Take a look at the table that follows to obtain contact information for area boating excursions.
+If you're simply wanting to experience some time on the open water, without the stress and cost involved with renting a boat you should take a day sailing excursion.
+Take a look at the table that follows to get contact information for area day sail providers.

 |Barefoot Sailing Cruises||(242) 393-0820||3.1 mi.
 (5.0 km) North of Nassau|

 |Party Cat Cruises||(954) 727-5339||East Bay Street - 3.4 mi.
 (5.5 km) Northeast of Nassau|

 |Seaworld Explorer||(242) 356-2548||Downtown Nassau|